Am deschis grupe noi Abheda Yoga Tradițională în

 In Hunza, people die either as a result of accidents or old age, at aunt’s age.
 Under no circumstances are they sickled by degenerative diseases, like the elders of the West.
 But the biggest surprise of modern medicine occurred after investigating the common cases in which “mothers” were 60-70 years old and “fathers” 70-90 years old.
 Sounds incredible, right?

-One of the advantages of the combination of factors such as specific nutrition, superior air and water quality, along with unstoppable physical work, led to this miracle of life.
-At ages when other people are already in coffins or have the role of rambunctious grandparents who crawl with the help of sticks or wheelchairs, the seminal fluid of the elders of Hunza still has the ability to procreate.
+One of the advantages of the combination of factors such as specific nutrition, superior air and water quality, along with tireless physical work, led to this miracle of life.
+At ages when other people are already in coffins or have the role of softened grandparents who crawl with the help of canes or wheelchairs, the seminal fluid of the old people of Hunza still has the ability to procreate.
 At first, the Pakistani authorities refused to acknowledge this unusual situation, ironically commenting that the newborn offspring of the 80-year-olds actually belonged to other young people in the villages.
 But paternity tests conducted in laboratories in britain and the U.S. certified that the myths and rumors were true, and the octogenar elders are, indeed, the fathers of newborns.

 This was not the case with hunzakuti.
 The pastures were almost inaccessible, their animals were kept most of the year in stables and fed with poor plant residues.
-Hunzakutii have never backtracked from eating sheep, goat and yak meat, hens being very rare in the Valley.
+The Hunzakuts never backed down from eating sheep, goats and yaks, chickens being very rare in the Valley.

-Driven by the harshness of the winter days, when the sharp cold amplifies hunger, the local hunters climbed the rocks when hunting for wild Markhor goats, mouflon, geese, cranes, ducks and pheasants.
+Driven away by the harshness of winter days, when the bitter cold amplified hunger, local hunters climbed the cliffs to hunt wild Markhor goats, mouflons, geese, cranes, ducks and pheasants.
 The meat was very popular in the so-called “Winter Diet” Hunza.
 In the cold season, the need for calories was stringent, and the locals replaced it by intensive consumption of milk, cheese and butter.

 Quite another is the “Summer Diet”, when the natives feed themselves according to a very old tradition that they strictly observe.
 If in the cold season they had a diet very rich in animal fats, with the coming of spring, their diet changes radically.